-Aiming for further business value enhancement
+Aiming for further business value enhancement with a new system

 Selection of a new president

 Konomoto In the Board of Directors' meeting held in November 2023, we resolved to appoint a new president, and Kaga Yanagisawa assumed the presidency in April 2024.
 First, I would like to ask about the selection of the new president.